marcmorente/rest-2nd-level/README.md

 - Adapt API versioning to business requirements
 - Put API security considerations at the forefront

-Keep in mind, in the most of the cases, you'll start with the version 1 of your API, and it will never be changed.
+Keep in mind, in most cases, you'll start with version 1 of your API, and it will never be changed.
 Only create a new version when a breaking change is introduced.
 For example:

 - A change in the format of the response data could break a caller
 - A change in types used for requesting/response data (changing an integer to a float)
 - Removing any part of the API

 Non-breaking changes, such as adding new endpoints or new response parameters, do not require a change to the major version number.